-You will also see a sugar mill with a cane grinder and kettle for boiling syrup.
-In The Sugar Cane Mill and Kettle, sugar cane was pressed in a mill and boiled in a kettle to create cane syrup and then dried to make crystalized sugar or cooked down further to molasses, which could then be used to make taffy.
+In The Sugar Cane Mill and Kettle, sugar cane was pressed and boiled in a kettle to create cane syrup and then dried to make crystalized sugar or cooked down further to molasses, which could then be used to make taffy.

 John Crowley, the original pioneer settler on this land, was a blacksmith and veterinarian, ran a general store, and was a farmer.
 There is a working blacksmithing shop and a pioneer museum set up like a general store.
 The museum exhibits a variety of historic objects, mostly from the Crowley family and the Old Miakka area.
 The Crowley Farm contains a herd of certified Florida “Cracker” cows, cracker ponies, a mule, pigs, chickens, an organic vineyard, an orchard, a kitchen garden and more.

 Open Thursday – Sunday 10 am until Sundown Crowley contains 185 acres of beautiful and sensitive lands along the Myakka River.
 Enjoy the 3/8 mile long Children’s Discovery Path with five discovery stations where a child can stop and learn about animals, birds, and insects that are native to southwest Florida.